 How to make a Savoury Tart

-If the sauce does not thicken sufficiently just mix an additional teaspoon of cornflour with a little milk and drizzle in slowly, mixing all the time, until the desired consistency is reached.
+- If the sauce does not thicken sufficiently just mix an additional teaspoon of cornflour with a little milk and drizzle it in slowly, mixing all the time, until the desired consistency is reached.

-Place in the oven and bake for 30 minutes until the edges of the pastry are a light golden brown.
+- Place the pie in the oven and bake for 30 minutes until the edges of the pastry are a light golden brown.

-Remove from the oven and allow to cool.
-This is delicious eaten either warm or cold.
+- This tart is delicious eaten either warm or cold.
 When the tart is warm, the filling is slightly runny, but it firms up nicely as the tart cools.